selkamand/crux-docs/docs/source/usage/importing_data.rst

 Interchange is the easiest way to convert vep-annotated VCFs into cohort MAF files compatible with CRUX.

-If you have unannotated VCFs, please first annotate as described :ref:`here <vep>`:
+If you have unannotated VCFs, please first annotate with VEP as described :ref:`here <vep>`

 Once you have VEP-annotated VCFs head to the `Interchange Web App <https://ccicb.shinyapps.io/interchange/>`__ and select VCF to MAF